 4. Certain chords have become automatic.
 My muscle memory for chords I’ve played many times has become very strong, and my conscious brain isn’t needed to play them.

-5. I’ve developed an (imperfect) system for learning a new song.
-I try to figure out my fingering early and write down numbers on the score telling me which finger to use whenever there’s ambiguity.
+6. I’ve developed an (imperfect) system for learning a new song.
+I try to figure out my fingering early and write down numbers on the score telling me which right-hand finger to use whenever there’s ambiguity and which left-hand chord inversion to use.
 I previously waited longer to work out the fingerings but eventually realized how important it is to practice identically each time, which I can only do once I figure our which fingering to use.

 With appreciation to Dolo Iglesias for their photo on Unsplash